maxym-dzyba/Marketplace-Revenue-Analyzis/README.md

 _*Reccomendation is to speed up delivery process, especially the time of giving to seller the order*_

-After those 2018-03 the percentage of late orders became better with 5.74%, but it could definitely have impact for future revenue
+After 2018-03 the percentage of late orders became better with 5.74% average, but it could definitely have impact for future revenue